 Here are a few steps to owning your online presence:

 - Register your domain for your name (This is a vital part of presence management)

 - Build even a basic website to be the target of everything else you build online

 - Create profiles on every major social network you can think of (Facebook, Instagram, LinkedIn, Youtube, etc.)

-- Create content and post pictures of yourself to the online channels you’ve created, then share with your network (this is content marketing)
+- Create content and post pictures of yourself to the online channels you’ve created, then share with your network and potential customers (this is content marketing)

 - Set up Google Alerts with your name, brand, or company name to ensure you’re aware of what people are saying about you online (This is what agencies refer to as “brand monitoring” in a lot of cases)

 BONUS TIP: Directory listings are a great way to help build your online visibility and digital profiles.
 Companies like Nike want to own their brand name in as many places online as possible.
-You should do the same with your professional identity!
+You should do the same with monitoring and managing your online presence!

 What’s laid out above is only the start of your online presence management deployment plan.
 Ideally, you want to continue to create and expand your properties and mentions and bring in other forms of media like email marketing or other forms of online communication.

 The goal is to build up enough positive mentions of you or your brand so that you won’t have to do anything “questionable” in the future.